 - saw-blade (bevel) angle, are: bevel lock lever and bevel-index lever. - b.
-The bevel-index scale indicates the angular position of the motor with respect to horizontal, from 00 to 900 in either vertical position. - motor at 0°, 45° and 90°.
+The bevel-index scale indicates the angular position of the motor with respect to horizontal, from 0° to 90° in either vertical position. - c.
+The bevel index lever automatically indexes the motor at 0°, 45° and 90°.
 Move bevel index lever to the left while positioning the blade, then release it.
 At any other position it does not engage. - d.
 The bevel lock lever locks the motor to the yoke when the motor is in any position.
 Pull lever to release and push to lock.